-- 1. Trips made routinely for the collection of data and information for inclusion as a substantial part of the research. - 2.
+- 1. Trips made routinely for the collection of data and information for inclusion as a substantial part of the research.
+These trips should be included in the budget. - 2.
 Trips made to approved scientific or technical meetings. - 3.
 International travel.
 International travel is defined as any travel outside the United States and requires advance approval by Safe Skies' sponsor.
 Therefore, requests to the Contracts Officer should be submitted well in advance of the planned departure date.

 Ordinarily, travel under Category 1 does not require prior approval.
-If the research budget makes no provision for travel, and it is subsequently determined that such travel is required with substantial costs in relation to the budget, an appropriate explanation is to be forwarded promptly to the Program Officer.
+However, if the research budget makes no provision for travel, and it is subsequently determined that such travel is required with substantial costs in relation to the budget, an appropriate explanation is to be forwarded promptly to the Program Officer.